Obscurely/RustTemplate/docs/TEMPLATE.md

   template and what [I](https://github.com/Obscurely) think is the "best" way to program using RUST
-- [Update the Logo](template/UPDATE_LOGO.md) - Instructions on how to update the logo.
+- [Update the Logo](template/UPDATE_LOGO.md) - Instructions on how to update the logo using the provided script.
 - [Update the Description](template/UPDATE_DESC.md) - Instructions on how to
-  update the _short_ description.
+  update the _short_ description using the provided script.
 - [Manual Changes](template/MANUAL.md) - Things you have to change manually, like features of your project, **not required**
 - [Extras](template/EXTRAS.md) - Extra things to change if you wanna follow